 It impacts families and children at all income levels: stay-at-home parents, executives, nurses, attorneys, and doctors experience domestic violence.
 And domestic abuse of professionals is not rare, or resulting from any weakness of character.
 Domestic violence is the abuser’s fault.

 “Domestic violence” is a misnomer: it includes abusive behavior even if there is no physical violence.
 The California Legislature recognizes this in its definition of “abuse” as used in the family court: It specifically “is not limited to the actual infliction of physical injury or assault.”
 (Fam.
 Code Section 6203(b).)
-A fuller discussion of the dynamics of domestic violence can be found here.

 There are legal protections in place that can assist victims of domestic violence from leaving an abusive situation.
 These may include the issuance of Emergency Protective Orders mandating that the abuser “stay away,” through making a report of domestic violence to law enforcement; issuance of domestic violence restraining orders, which can include child custody, child support, and move-out orders requiring that the abuser stay out of the home; criminal protective orders issued by the criminal court where criminal charges have been initiated against an abuser; and more.